 Ghost fishing gear is the result of many circumstances.
 Some equipment may be lost due to storms, currents and other perils of nature.
 The ravages of time and poor maintenance may see more nets and fishing gear disappear when anchors, floats or moorings corrode.
 Unfortunately, a significant percentage of ghost fishing gear is the result of being thrown overboard by crews because it was the easiest and most expedient way to dispose of it.

-The Food and Agricultural Organization of the United Nations (FAO) has identified several consequences of ghost fishing and issued a comprehensive report in 2016 to address the problem.
+The Food and Agricultural Organization of the United Nations (FAO) has identified several consequences of ghost fishing and in 2019, organized regional workshops on best practices to prevent and reduce abandoned, lost or discarded fishgear to address the problem.
 It is believed that there are likely thousands of kilometers of abandoned and damaged nets drifting through seas or trapped by obstacles on sea beds.
 The obvious result is that these ghost nets continue to trap fish.

 Ghost fishing cannot help but affect fish stock from a numerical point of view.
 Fish caught in ghost gear cannot be harvested by fishers and thus create depleted catches.
 Fish and marine animals trapped in these nets inevitably die.
 Their remains will become sources and hosts for waterborne diseases that in turn affect the health of other species in the area.